ska-telescope/ska-ost-osd-ui/docs/src/ActiveShiftPage.rst

 User can enter log comments and click on |addBtn| button to add comments for each subarray respectively in comment section on UI.
 User will also be able to upload images for each subarray by using "File Upload" widget |fileUplaodBtn| as shown in below image.
-User can also view comment history for each subarray in "Log Comment History" section on UI.
+User can also view comment history for each subarray in "View Log Comments" section on UI.

 .. |fileUplaodBtn| image:: /images/fileUplaodBtn.png
-   :width: 20%
+   :width: 15%
    :alt: Search Button

 .. figure:: /images/logCommentsAndImages.png